 The Lodge grounds are contained enough that I felt comfortable letting my 12 year-old daughter do some roaming on her own.
 One night she decided to head down to dinner a couple minutes early.

 When the rest of the family arrived, we found her sitting on a beautifully tiled bench outside of Lodge’s reception area, iTouch in hand, having a full conversation with a good friend on vacation in Lake Tahoe, California.
 Go figure, even the jungle has internet.

 The sounds of the crashing waves of the Caribbean Sea can be heard in between the squawks of birds and monkeys.
 There’s a short trail that leads to the beach, but don’t judge Costa Rica by this stretch of sand.
 (I found beach bliss later near Santa Cruz in the Guanacaste Province.)
-The turtles may love it, but the water isn’t safe for us to swim in and trash outnumbers seashells.
+The green sea turtles may love it to lay their eggs and as a nesting site, but the water isn’t safe for us to swim in and trash outnumbers seashells.